Zolice/CM1040-News-Article-Assignment/README.md

 The logo design features a stylized tree made up of the letters "N" and "F" to represent the name "Newsforest".
 The tree is surrounded by a circle to symbolize unity and the idea of a central source for news and information.
 The green colour represents growth, renewal, and the natural world, while the brown colour conveys strength and reliability.

+Our mission at Newsforest is to provide a comprehensive source of news and information to our readers.
+As our name suggests, we offer a diverse and rich selection of content on a range of topics, much like a forest is full of different trees and plants.

+We believe in the power of journalism to inform, engage, and empower our readers, and strive to deliver high-quality journalism that reflects the values of our community.
+At Newsforest, we are dedicated to providing insightful and informative coverage that helps our readers make sense of the world around them.

 ## Built With
 * ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 * ![css](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)